felangel/bloc/docs/zh-cn/flutterlogintutorial.md

 At a high level, we’re going to need to manage the user’s Authentication State.
 A user's authentication state can be one of the following:

-- uninitialized - waiting to see if the user is authenticated or not on app start.
+- AuthenticationInitial - waiting to see if the user is authenticated or not on app start.
-- loading - waiting to persist/delete a token
+- AuthenticationInProgress - waiting to persist/delete a token
-- authenticated - successfully authenticated
+- AuthenticationSuccess - successfully authenticated
-- unauthenticated - not authenticated
+- AuthenticationFailure - not authenticated

 Each of these states will have an implication on what the user sees.

 For example:

-- if the authentication state was uninitialized, the user might be seeing a splash screen.
+- if the authentication state was AuthenticationInitial, the user might be seeing a splash screen.
-- if the authentication state was loading, the user might be seeing a progress indicator.
+- if the authentication state was AuthenticationInProgress, the user might be seeing a progress indicator.
-- if the authentication state was authenticated, the user might see a home screen.
+- if the authentication state was AuthenticationSuccess, the user might see a home screen.
-- if the authentication state was unauthenticated, the user might see a login form.
+- if the authentication state was AuthenticationFailure, the user might see a login form.

 > It's critical to identify what the different states are going to be before diving into the implementation.